 a.
-Confirm that the SP is aware that Service parents or carers are liable for duty or deployment always without restriction though special note will be taken where a SP has registered a dependant(s) under Part 8 to this AGAI.
+Confirm that the SP is aware that Service parents or carers are liable for duty or deployment always without restriction though special note will be taken where a SP has registered immediate family under Part 8 to this AGAI.

 b.
-Confirm that the SP is aware that they are responsible for arranging appropriate care for their children or dependent adult and for meeting the costs involved.
+Confirm that the SP is aware that they are responsible for arranging appropriate care for their children or immediate family and for meeting the costs involved.

 c.
-Establish the names and whereabouts of the children or dependant adults for which the SP is responsible.
+Establish the names and whereabouts of the children or immediate family for which the SP is responsible.